How to Plan a Trip to Pukapuka

 Another one of the Cook Islands, Nassau, can only be visited via boat from Pukapuka.
 Check out The Complete Travel Guide to Nassau for more details on what this adventure entails!

-It’s important to know what Pukapuka does (and doesn’t) have so that you come fully prepared.
+It’s essential to understand what Pukapuka does (and doesn’t) have so that you can come fully prepared.

 What Pukapuka doesn’t have are shops and ATMs.
-The locals get supplies out of shipping containers, so should there be anything that you really need, you can ask your host who could possibly source it for you.
-But when it comes to personal items, cash (bring plenty with you in New Zealand Dollars), medication, hygiene products, your favourite snack, snorkelling gear, sunscreen, etc. etc. it’s best to bring it with you.
+The locals obtain supplies from shipping containers, so if there’s anything you really need, you can ask your host, who may be able to source it for you.
+However, when it comes to personal items, consider bringing the following: cash (in New Zealand Dollars), medication, hygiene products, your favourite snack, snorkelling gear, sunscreen, etc.

 WiFi and Post Office on Pukapuka

-There are two WiFi hotspots, one by the Island Administration area in Ngake village (Wale) and one at the Vodafone and post office, further inland.
+There are two Wi-Fi hotspots, one located near the Island Administration area in Ngake village (Wale) and another at the Vodafone and post office, further inland.
 Learn more about connecting to Vodafone hotspots using How to Get Internet & WiFi in Rarotonga & the Cook Islands.

 Hospital on Pukapuka

-Pukapuka has a hospital/medical centre that is soon to be (if not already) newly renovated.
-Opening hours for doctor’s appointments are from Monday to Friday, 9am to 12pm and 1pm to 4pm.
+Pukapuka has a hospital/medical centre that is soon to be (or already has been) newly renovated.
+Opening hours for doctor’s appointments are from Monday to Friday, 9 am to 12 pm and 1 pm to 4 pm.
 You can find the hospital, like most of the island’s limited services, in the administration centre in Ngake village, Wale.

 More About Pukapuka and the Cook Islands